Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 # Getting started with Unity Toon Shader

-The **Unity Toon Shader**(UTS) provides tons of properties for professional cel-shading,though.
-In this chapter, you'll learn what are keys for basic cel-shading step by step.
+The **Unity Toon Shader**(UTS) provides tons of properties for professional cel-shading, though.
+In this page, you'll learn what are keys for basic cel-shading step by step.

 What you have to do for simple cel-shading are:
 * [Make sure at least one directional light is in the scene.](#put-a-directional-light-in-the-scene)